Today, we’re exploring the differences between duplexes and single-family homes in order to help you choose the home that’s right for you.

 Single-family homes are houses that are free-standing and not attached to any other homes.
 They can either have a front attached, or rear detached garage and they’re also sometimes called laned homes because you enter the garage through a rear lane, or alleyway.

-What Is A Duplex?
+What Is A Duplex (Semi-Detached Home)?

-Perhaps more commonly known than single-family homes, technically speaking, a duplex is a property on a single lot with two distinct living spaces, however, Edmontonians refer to semi-detached homes (separate owners and lots, connected through on common wall and built side-by-side) as Duplexes – from the French word deux, which means we too, call them duplexes!
+A duplex is a property on a single lot with two distinct living spaces, however, Edmontonians refer to semi-detached homes (separate owners and lots, connected through on common wall and built side-by-side) as Duplexes – from the French word deux, which means we too, call them duplexes!

-Single Family Home vs. Duplex
+Single Family Home vs. Duplex (Semi-Detached Home)

 So, how do single-family homes and duplexes vary, and which one’s the better choice for you, your family and your lifestyle?